 In times of desperation, these businesses argue on restrictions imposed.
 If they decide to call even one worker, they may be criminalized.
 If small business owners try to carry on some functions in the company and keep the work going, they become felons of money laundering.
 It is very difficult for institutions to keep track of this, in turn, increasing the load on their employees.

-However, the question is, how far institutions should go when it comes to labeling this is “money laundering”?
-Also, how are they to handle the burden with existing loopholes?
+However, the question is, how far institutions should go when it comes to labeling this as “money laundering”?
+Also, how are they are going to handle the burden with existing loopholes?

 FATF (Financial Action Taskforce) has designed Anti-Money Laundering and Terrorist Financing (AML/CFT) guidelines for finance departments.
 Under the COVID-19 restrictions, these guidelines have been modified.
 There have been additions to it to deal with the pandemic situation, and many organizations have been doing it independently.